sguir/ppgcourse/exercise_BP.md

 To run this model (with read count data) you will need:
 * The **number of populations** in the analysis (```-npop```)
-* The **genotype file** (hgdp.geno in the input folder): the genotypes (number of reads) for each SNP and population.
-In rows, the SNPs ordered according to their physical position on the chromosomes (if possible), except for the last two SNPs that where "articially" introduced.
+* The **genotype file** (hgdp.geno): the genotypes (number of reads) for each SNP and population.
+In rows, the SNPs ordered according to their physical position on the chromosomes (if possible), except for the last two SNPs that where "artificially" introduced.
 In columns: populations.
 Each population has two columns: one for the number of reads of the reference variant and the other for the the number of reads alternative variant (```-gfile```).
 * The **covariates file** (covariates in the input folder): In rows, the covariates.
 In columns, populations (one column per population).
 The order of the populations should be the same as in the genotype file (```-efile```).
 * To specify if you want to **scale** covariables (```-scalecov```)
 * **A prefix to name the output** (```-outprefix```)